Last Updated on 9 July 2026 by Ariana Svenson

 Much of Araluen Botanic Park is pram-friendly.
 So, even if your toddler likes to walk, pack your pram for the picnic basket.

 During the festival, kids will love the mermaid hair and face painters, if you are prepared to line up.
+There are also activities like treasure hunts throughout the festival.
+There’s also weekend entertainment, including acoustic music, pop-up cafés, and food trucks.

-Araluen Tulip festival should be on your list for Perth with kids.
+Araluen Tulip Festival should be on your list for Perth with kids.
 Make sure you also explore the fantastic Perth playgrounds and the top family accommodation in Perth.

 The Banned List